6c2r2fqpmq-a11y/security-self-study/README.md

 Hands on write ups from my ongoing cybersecurity self-study, alongside my Cybersecurity (Engineering) coursework at the University of North Texas.

 ## About Me
-I'm a Cybersecurity student at UNT building practical, hands-on experience outside the classroom.
+I'm a first year Cybersecurity student at UNT building practical, hands-on experience outside the classroom.
 This repo documents that, work including specific commands, queries, and findings.

 ## Projects
 Full, standalone builds with their repos: